Payut Ngaokrachang: Work for USIS

 The acclaim that accompanied Payut's "Hollywood-like" animated short caught the attention of the US embassy in Bangkok, which led to his hiring by the United States Information Service, where he worked for nearly 33 years as an artist.

 For training, the USIS gave Payut a choice of spending six to eight months with Disney or going to Japan.
 He chose Japan, where he has said he "just looked around, as animation did not exist there at the time."
 (See History of anime).

-Payut only made one animated film for the USIS, a 20-minute recounting of the story of Hanuman, the white monkey in the classic Ramayana.
+Payut, in association with the newly formed Toei Animation, only made one animated film for the USIS, a 20-minute recounting of the story of Hanuman, the white monkey in the classic Ramayana.
 Made in 1957, it was called Hanuman in Danger (หนุมานเผชิญภัย Hanuman Phachoen Phai).
 It was a propaganda work, with a red monkey representing communism.

 In 1960, he created a short cartoon called A Boy and A Bear (เด็กกับหมี Dek Kap Mi) for the Southeast Asia Treaty Organization, which called for unity in order to combat communism.

 He also worked part-time jobs making animated commercials.

 The Adventure of Sudsakorn

-While keeping his day job at USIS, Payut began work in 1976 on The Adventure of Sudsakorn, featuring a character from one of Thailand's most famous literary works, Phra Aphai Mani by the poet Sunthorn Phu.
+While keeping his day job at the USIS, Payut began work in 1976 on The Adventure of Sudsakorn, featuring a character from one of Thailand's most famous literary works, Phra Aphai Mani by the poet Sunthorn Phu.
 Sudsakorn, the boy hero, is the son of a mermaid and a wandering musician-prince, and his adventures include fights with an elephant, a shark, a dragon horse, as well as encounters with a king, a hermit, a yogi, a magic wand and ghosts.

 The 82-minute feature was released on Songkran Day, April 13, 1979.

 The production was plagued with shortages of capital, personnel and equipment.
 For the first six months, the crew had 100 workers, but by the second year their numbers were reduced to nine.

 "I made a lot of my equipment from pieces I got from junk of World War II military surplus", Payut told writer John A. Lent.
 "I'd find a screw here, a crank there, etc. I used a combat camera and adapted it.
 I pulled together pieces of wood, aluminum, whatever I could find."

 The intense, detailed work on Sudsakorn impaired his eyesight.
 "I did all the key drawings myself, even the layout and design ...
 I was almost blind from doing that film and now I wear contacts.
 My right eye is long, my left is short, crooked because of all that detailed work."